fuchs-fabian/Checkmk-Matrix-Notifications/README.md

 ### Dependencies

-This script has no dependencies except Python 3 and the `requests` package.
+This script has no dependencies except Python 3.10+, the `requests` and `matrix-commander` package.

-> It was written specifically to be very compact and understandable.
+> It was written specifically to be very "compact" and understandable.

 ## Configuration